 Latin name: Trifolium alexandrinum

 Berseem clover is an annual clover that should be planted early.
 It is easier to destroy than other clovers, with variations depending on the variety.
-Its seed size explain its presence in many associations.
-It is a melliferous cover but with rather late flowering.
-On the variety side: Multi-cut varieties (producing several stems) tend to regrow after a cut, mechanical destruction or frost, this type is suitable for forage.
-Single-cut, single-stem varieties do not have this ability, which makes them preferable in a cereal system, for example as a companion plant to rapeseed.
+Its seed size explains its presence in many associations.
+It is a melliferous cover but with late flowering.
+Multi-cut varieties (producing several stems) are suitable for forage.
+They tend to regrow after a cut, mechanical destruction or frost.
+Single-cut, single-stem varieties do not have this ability, making them preferable in a cereal system, for example as a companion plant to rapeseed.